Innovation, Built-in.

 a safe place for challenges

-As true northerners do, we have become uniquely skilled at meeting the conditions of the Arctic.
+As northerners do, we have become uniquely skilled at meeting the conditions of the Arctic.

 This shows in our culture as much as in our equipment, which we modify to meet the needs of the communities we serve and maintain operational efficiency in challenging terrains.